wbrowar/adminbar/README.md

 ![Screenshot](screenshot-bar.png)

-> BETA MODE: 1.4 might have some bugs related to caching, so please send your feedback my way if you find any
+> NOTE: 1.4 might have some bugs related to caching, so please send your feedback my way if you find any

 ## Installation
 1. Upload the adminbar/ folder to your craft/plugins/ folder.